Install and Configure App Tester

 kepler device copy-to -s <path of amazon.sdktester.json> --destination /tmp/scratch/com.amazonappstore.iap.tester

-If you open the downloaded JSON file, note that the general file format is as follows.
+If you open the downloaded JSON file, the file format looks like the following.

 {